pavi-ninjaac/spam_or_ham_fsec/initial_thoughts.md

 - 2 | Give more wight to the minority class.
 - 3 | Evaluation metric: We can't use Accuracy here.
 Use Precesion or recall and F1-score.

+SMOTE - oversampling not good for the embedding data, because embedding comes with a lot of complex sematic interconnect relationships.
+- (tested with SMOTE giving bad results).
+- So we can use some Deep learning models to generate sinthetic data.
+- we can use pre-trained LLMs here.

 # Step 4: Choose model.
 Have few models in mind.
 - 1 | Naive Bayes -- data is not in categorical/binary formate.
 The data independent assumption is not here.
 Not so good to go with this.